On the second boundary value problem for Lagrangian mean curvature flow: proof of main result

 Specifically , it is claimed that

 for some constant $C_{9}$ and it follows from (\ref{e3.26}) that $C_{9}>0$.
 Then the claim of Theorem \ref{t1.1} follows from the above arguments.

 The author was supported by NNSF of China (Grant No. 11261008) and NNSF of Guangxi (Grant No. 2012GXNSFBA053009) and was very grateful to Institute of Differential Geometry at Leibniz University Hannover for the kind hospitality.
+The author would like to thank the referee for giving some valuable suggestions which improved the paper.